IPGP/git_class/exercises.md

 * reply to the comments of the repository managers and fix conflicts on your local computer by commiting and pushing new versions to your github fork's branch.

+### you should have learned:
+* how to use git to interact with a repository hosted on github
+* how to work on foreign repositories using forks and pull requests

 ### commands
 ```bash